About

 Fishermen bring new nets or repair their old ones on the shore at the time of the rising tides; they would drink whisky as a libation to ensure good luck on their excursions.
 A form of divination that can be used is to place a bowl of sea water in the sand.
 If the reflection of the rising sun is glistening and rippling in the water, then the magical work is still in process of completion.
 If the reflection is steady, then the work has been completed.
 Using water for scrying has developed with Magicians and Witches through the centuries.
 This can be done with a receptacle filled with water which can be used anywhere or sitting by a lake or by a rock pool on the beach.
 Being out amongst the elements will add more energy to your work as well as being in such a wonderful place.”

 I frequent Lamorna, Sennen and Penberth Coves in West Penwith, while Fowey, Mevagissey and Polperro hold special childhood memories.
-Tintagel, St Nectan’s Glen and Boscastle are steeped in ancient history and are a prominent feature in the beginning of my spiritual journey.
+Tintagel, St Nectan’s Glen and Boscastle are steeped in ancient history and were a prominent feature at the beginning of my spiritual journey.
 The spectacular views from the cliffs of Tintagel and Boscastle are a site to behold.
 Nothing compares to the wonderful taste of sea salt on your lips, the feel of sea water on your feet and the cool sea breeze blowing through your hair.
 Taking time to listening to the voice of the sea as the waves ebb and flow, reaching a crescendo as they crash against the rocks.
 The haunting cries of seagulls and the scent of the shore is nourishment for the body, mind and soul that activates healing on a deeper level.

 Display